 DON’T just paint your fence black because it’s trendy.

 A black fence is not the right colour choice for every house.
-However, I do love how great it looks against green!
-Kelly green, black and white always looks amazing together!
+However, I do love how great it looks against the green!
+Kelly green, black and white always look amazing together!
 But you need to be sure it fits with your house.

 The fence below belongs to a modern style home.

 In the example below, the black fence shape fits the style of this home and the colour relates to the black windows and roof.
 Plus, it is well-landscaped and they repeated the black in their exterior furniture and accessories.

 This designer look will be harder to achieve on your own.
 If you would like my help choosing the perfect colour for your fence, check out my eDesign service here.